Skip to Content

 The dining room is a common space you don’t just share with your family but also with visiting guests.
 This is why it is necessary for the room to be stylish yet have this comfortable and welcoming vibe at the same time.
 And wainscoting is an excellent element to make this possible.

-Wainscoting in the dining room adds value to the common area, especially since the space usually has limited furniture with a dining table and chairs at the front and center.
+Wainscoting in the dining room adds value to the common area, especially since the space usually has limited furniture, with a dining table and chairs at the front and center.

-You can throw in a cabinet or bookcase in the mix but the dining room is mostly bare.
+You can throw in a cabinet or bookcase in the mix, but the dining room is mostly bare.
 With wainscoting, you can add texture to the room.

-Room with wood table, wainscoting, window, and chandelierThe white wainscoting in this dining room is classic in style, matching perfectly with the rustic dining table set and cabinet and light-colored carpet floor and walls.
-The wainscoting adds another layer of texture to the almost bare dining room, with only a chandelier and mirror on the wall as decor.
+The white paneling in this dining room is classic, matching perfectly with the rustic dining table set and cabinet and light-colored carpet floor and walls.
+The wainscoting adds another layer of texture to the almost bare room, with only a chandelier and mirror on the wall as decor.

 Wainscoting Panels

-Flat Panels: Flat panels are used to create more uniformed-looking wainscoting.
+Flat Panels: Flat panels are used to create more uniformed-looking paneling.
 When organized side-by-side, they form a classic pattern you can apply to the lower part of your walls.
 These flat panels are separated by moldings, dividing the panels into individual framed squares.

-The individual thin strips are made of either beveled MDF molding or wood molding, which can form either a square or rectangle depending on your preference.
+The individual thin strips are made of either beveled MDF molding or wood molding, which can form either a square or rectangle, depending on your preference.

-Room with tile flooring, yellow walls, wainscoting, and windowThis refreshing dining room offers clean wainscoting consisting of flat panels bordered with picture frame molding.
-The white wainscoting stands out amidst the cream-colored walls and granite tile flooring.
+This refreshing dinner space offers clean wainscoting with flat panels bordered on picture frame molding.
+The white wall cladding stands out amidst the cream-colored walls and granite tile flooring.

 The panel is raised by creating clean and thin sunken strips forming a frame in the individual panel.
 These sunken strips allow the panels to be raised in their appearance.

-Dining space with table, chairs with green seating and two bookshelvesThis dining room has a classic style of wainscoting with flat panels of similar sizes and shapes installed.
+This design has a classic style of wainscoting with flat panels of similar sizes and shapes installed.
 The borders in the panel come in the form of hollow gaps between the white panels, giving these panels a “raised” look.

 Board and Batten Wainscoting

-Room with board and batten wainscoting with dining set and bowl chandelierThis well-lit dining room offers a board and batten wooden brown wainscoting that matches its dark wood dining set and wooden flooring.
-The dark brown wainscoting stands out in the cream walls and white ceiling.
-And the large glass windows brighten the room and an illusion of space.
+This well-lit dining room offers a board and batten wooden brown wainscoting that matches its dark wood dining set and wooden flooring.
+The dark brown wood finishes stands out in the cream walls and white ceiling.
+The large glass windows brighten the room and give an illusion of space.

-Room with round table, walnut finish and wood columns with blue baseThis rustic dining room showcases a board and batten wainscoting that covers the lower half of the wall.
-The white wainscoting blends well with the white walls and ceiling and matches the wooden dining set, flooring, and doors.
+This lux-design showcases a board and batten wainscoting that covers the lower half of the wall.
+The white raised panels blend well with the white walls and ceiling and matches the wooden dining set, flooring, and doors.

-Room with large glass window, area rug and tufted back chairsThe white board and batten wainscoting used in this modern dining room covers a quarter of the room’s wall, giving way to the large glass windows.
+The white board and batten paneling used in this modern dining room cover a quarter of the wall, giving way to the large glass windows.

 Farmhouse Style Wainscoting